Mundra Port: Port

 In addition, the Port of Mundra's basin on the south side of Navinal Island will be developed in two phases to enhance the chorkarmas.
 Scheduled to be completed in 2010, Phase IIA will include breakwaters, dredging, reclamation as well as construction of a basin container terminal, two roll-on/roll-off service berths, a craft berth, and support and back-up facilities.
 The railway line will be expanded, and a new dedicated berth will be added for liquefied natural gas.
 The Port of Mundra is also upgrading its road network, adding two lanes to the existing two-lane road.

 Mundra Port is India's first multi-product port-based special economic zone (SEZ).
 The company currently has an annual cargo handling capacity 338 MMT as of February 2015.

-The development of Adani Port & Special Economic Zone Limited was conceptualised by the entrepreneur Mr. Gautam Adani.
+The development of Adani Port & Special Economic Zone Limited was conceptualised by the entrepreneur Gautam Adani.
 Mundra Port was the first one to be developed in October 1998 with just one berth.
 In a short span of just 12 years Mundra Port achieved 10 crore (100 million) metric tonnes of commercial cargo in a year thereby becoming India's largest commercial port.
 Mundra Port has registered the fastest CAGR of over 35% in the port sector across India.

 The Mundra Port is located in the Northern Gulf of Kutch, en route major maritime routes and connected through rail, road, air & pipelines.
 This makes it a preferred gateway for cargo bound westwards.
 The port has been designed to handle all types of cargo viz. containers, dry bulk, break bulk, liquid cargo and automobiles.

 Mundra Port has a capacity to handle 338 MMT of cargo per annum – the largest amongst all operational ports in India.
 Mundra Port handled 14.44 crore (144.4 million) MT of cargo in the financial year 2020–21 and is the largest commercial port of India in term so volume of cargo handled.

 Mundra Port has not only pioneered the concept of deep draft integrated port model, but also of port based SEZ.
 The multi-product SEZ consisting Mundra Port and its surrounding areas is planned to be spread over 135 square kilometres (13,500 hectares).
 Currently, notified Multi-product SEZ is spread over an area of 6,473 Hectare, with an additional 168 Hectares notified as a Free Trade Warehousing Zone.